(BACP Registered, Dip. Couns)

-NHS therapist for children, teens and adults (2017 - present)
+- NHS Therapist for young adults, teenagers and children (2017 - present)

-Training and supervision from John Rowan - considered to be a founding-father of humanistic psychotherapy (2016)
+- Training from John Rowan (considered to be a founding-father of humanistic psychotherapy) (2016)

-Ran a program called 'Conversation Coach' teaching teens and adults with ASD social skills to understand others.
-(2015)
+- Ran 'Conversation Coach' program in Canterbury, teaching young adults with ASD social skills (2015)

 Areas of counselling I deal with

 Block of six sessions - £200 (6 x 50 mins)